 We can only consider your application in the first 2 months after we get your first contribution.
 After the first 2 months, you'll need to contact your KiwiSaver provider.

-If you want to withdraw some of your KiwiSaver funds, you'll need to provide evidence you're suffering significant financial hardship.
-If your application is accepted, you'll only be able to withdraw some or all of your and your employer's contributions.
+If you want to withdraw some of your KiwiSaver savings, you'll need to provide evidence you're suffering significant financial hardship.
+If your application is accepted, you'll only be able to withdraw some of your savings.

-You need to talk about how much you can withdraw with your KiwiSaver provider.
+You need to talk to your KiwiSaver provider about how much you can withdraw.

 Making changes to KiwiSaver

-You have options if contributing to your KiwiSaver becomes harder.
+You have options if contributing to KiwiSaver becomes harder.

-You can take a savings break from making your KiwiSaver contributions.
+You can take a savings break from making KiwiSaver contributions.